 The classic idea is that the US is the epitome of Individualism, see here.
 Yet there are many ways to see the US as less than individualistic.
 Many parts of the US have a strong public moral code.
 People should behave in certain ways for the good of the community/society.
 Try blasphemy in some parts of the US or ‘offensive’ speech in other parts.
 See how your ‘do your own thing’ approach goes down.
 I don’t mean this as a criticism.
 All societies constantly balance individual and group interests.
-My point is that the US simply isn’t full of rugged individualists eating beans and doing their own thing.
+My point is that the US simply isn’t chock-full full of rugged individualists eating beans and riding the range.

 That the US doesn’t have universal healthcare is seen as evidence for indivdualism but there is clearly politics involved.
 It is late 2020 as I write and six million people more have voted for Joe Biden (and greater access to healthcare) than Donald Trump.
 Has the US suddenly become collectivistic?
 If Biden can’t make progress because he doesn’t have control of the senate does this mean the US is more individualistic than if he snuck a law through?
 Why exactly?

 An individual right to protect oneself is said to be central to the gun debate in the US.
 I agree that is likely to be a part.
 Still, it is hard to look at guns in the US and not see race as a factor in how people react to gun possession.
 I don’t want to get into a debate about guns or race but stating my perspective will help to make a point.
 It seems unlikely to me that a black man with a gun would be seen in exactly the same way as a white man with a gun.
 As such, it seems to me at least a reasonable hypothesis that the right to protect yourself, and thus the perceived limits of individualism, depends upon who you are.